 This peach burrata caprese salad is just so impossibly gorgeous, it’s sure to impress everyone — despite the fact that it’s phenomenally easy to put together.
 This is one of those recipes where all the “work” is really done by simply using fresh, seasonal ingredients at the peak of their powers.
-This could easily serve as either a first course or side dish, and would work really well before the aforementioned pork tonnato.
+This could easily serve as either a first course or side dish and would work really well before the aforementioned pork tonnato.

 5. Pork Tonnato

 Tonnato is trending again (possibly thanks to its star appearance in Gary Shtenygart’s excellent pandemic novel, Our Country Friends).
-This tuna-based sauce is traditionally enjoyed over veal — and for those unfamiliar with the concept of tuna-anchovy sauce served on cold meat, we’re just going to let that settle for a second, because we know it does not necessarily sound good, but we promise it’s actually delicious.
-Anyway, we like tonnato just as much with pork or even chicken, either of which tend to draw fewer ethical objections from dinner guests.
+This tuna-based sauce is traditionally enjoyed over veal — and for those unfamiliar with the concept of tuna-anchovy sauce served on cold meat, we’re just going to let that settle for a second because we know it does not necessarily sound good, but we promise it’s actually delicious.
+Anyway, we like tonnato just as much as pork or even chicken, either of which tends to draw fewer ethical objections from dinner guests.
 It’s delicious served with roasted baby new potatoes and pesto-drizzled green beans, and it’s also phenomenally simple to make: you simply toss all the ingredients in a blender and hit the “go” button.
 If you’re short on time, serve with a rotisserie chicken from the grocery store.
 Nobody’ll mind.

 6. Almond Flour Tomato Tart